-- marginal risk (or risk sensitivity): sensitivity value to the expected change from the current status of risk.
+The concept of marginal risk is a sensitivity value to the expected change from the current status of risk.
 It varies according to the types of risks as well as the interest groups.
-Marginal risk is a good measure of practical decisions rather than total risks and can be applied to recent nuclear issues such as new construction of spent fuel storages and safety of multi-unit NPPs since it has already long experience in economics. - risk premium: the same in insurance, and rather straight-forward to obtain in a quantitative value by applying the following equation (4). - Risk preservations can be obtained by the accumulation of total historical acceptances.
-It can be applied to the relative evaluation of risk premiums among interest groups to the personal and social risks over the years.
+Marginal risk is a good measure of practical decisions rather than total risks and can be applied to recent nuclear issues such as new construction of spent fuel storages and safety of multi-unit NPPs since it has already long experience in economics.

+The concept of risk premium is the same in insurance, and rather straight-forward to obtain in a quantitative value by applying the following equation (4).